xTVaser/it-group-project/README.md

 ## Requirements
 Borrow elements from existing Algoma University website so it is somewhat compatible in style and presentation.
 Probably colors, images, etc.

-+Header Section
++ Header Section
-..+University Name
+..+ University Name
-..+Logo
+..+ Logo
-..+Faculty Member Name
+..+ Faculty Member Name
-..+Department of Faculty MEMBER
+..+ Department of Faculty MEMBER
-+Site Navigation on the LEFT which ONLY contains:
++ Site Navigation on the LEFT which ONLY contains:
-..+Faculty Member Name (The Homepage of Profile) ..+Research and Publications
+..+ Faculty Member Name (The Homepage of Profile)
+..+ Research and Publications
-..+Academic Background
+..+ Academic Background
-..+Teaching
+..+ Teaching
-..+Link back to Faculty Listings (Does not have to be detailed) +Content Section for each of the above mentioned pages.
+..+ Link back to Faculty Listings (Does not have to be detailed)
++ Content Section for each of the above mentioned pages.
-+Footer contains a link back to:
++ Footer contains a link back to:
-..+Department website
+..+ Department website
-..+Other navigation elements consistent with [AlgomaU.ca](www.algomau.ca)
+..+ Other navigation elements consistent with [AlgomaU.ca](www.algomau.ca)

 Content can be Lorem Ipsum, but might be better to make up content.